-This easy homemade Bacon Jam is full of caramelized onions, shallots, garlic, brown sugar, maple syrup, spices, and plenty of delicious bacon.
+This easy homemade Bacon Onion Jam is full of caramelized onions, shallots, garlic, brown sugar, maple syrup, spices, and plenty of delicious bacon.
 It’s the perfect sweet and salty condiment to go with just about everything.

-Homemade Bacon Onion Jam
+Best Bacon Onion Jam Recipe

 This salty-sweet Bacon Onion Jam is further proof that everything tastes better with bacon.
 It’s easy to make, lasts for weeks, and is one of the most versatile condiments I’ve ever tried.

 Thankfully, this savory jam lasts for quite a while and is easy to make so you can always have a little stash on hand.
-Bacon Onion Jam also makes a great gift for any bacon-lovers that you know.
+Bacon Jam also makes a great gift for any bacon-lovers that you know.
 Just fill a small mason jar, add a cute tag, and prepare to wow your friends and family.

 What is Bacon Jam?